Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

-where $u_i(t)$ represents the internal membrane potential of the neuron $i$ at time $t$, $\tau$ is a time constant, and $I(t)$ signifies the pre-synaptic input obtained by the combined action of synaptic weights and pre-neuronal activities.
-To better understand the membrane potential update of TLIF neurons, the Euler method is used to transform the first-order differential equation of Eq.~(\ref{e5}) into a recursive expression:

-where $\sum_jw_jx_j(t)$ is the weighted summation of the inputs from pre-neurons at the current time step.
-Equation~(\ref{e6}) can be further simplified as:

-where $\alpha=1-\frac{dt}{\tau}$ can be considered a decay factor, and $w_j'$ is the weight incorporating the scaling effect of $\frac{dt}{\tau}$.
-When $u_i(t)$ exceeds a certain threshold $u_{th}$, the neuron emits a spike, resets its membrane potential to $u_{reset}$, and then accumulates $u_i(t)$ again in subsequent time steps.
-Figure~\ref{neuronDynamics}(a) visualizes the dynamics of a TLIF neuron.
-From the above descriptions, like the TSRM, we find that the TLIF also has \textbf{explicit temporal recurrence} but does not possess \textbf{explicit spatial recurrence}, which, to some extent, limits its representation abilities.

-To enrich the representation abilities of the TLIF, we propose the LLIF.
+To make the location spiking neurons user-friendly and compatible with various spike-based learning frameworks, we expand the idea of location spiking neurons to the most commonly-used TLIF neurons and propose the LLIF neurons.
 Different from the temporal dynamics shown in Eq.~(\ref{e5}), the LLIF neuron $i$ employs the spatial dynamics:

-where $u_i(l)$ represents the internal membrane potential of a LLIF neuron $i$ at location $l$, $\tau'$ is a location constant, and $I(l)$ represents the pre-synaptic input.
-To better understand the membrane potential update of LLIF neurons, we use the Euler method to transform the first-order differential equation of Eq.~(\ref{e8}) into a recursive expression:
+where $u_i(l)$ represents the internal membrane potential of an LLIF neuron $i$ at location $l$, $\tau'$ is a location constant, and $I(l)$ represents the presynaptic input.
+We use the Euler method again to transform the first-order differential equation of Eq.~(\ref{e8}) into a recursive expression:

-where $\sum_jw_jx'_j(l)$ is the weighted summation of the inputs from pre-neurons at the current location.
+where $\sum_jw_{ij}x_j(l)$ is the weighted summation of the inputs from pre-neurons at the current location.
 Equation~(\ref{e9}) can be further simplified as:

-where $\beta=1-\frac{dl}{\tau'}$ can be considered a location decay factor, and $w_j'$ is the weight incorporating the scaling effect of $\frac{dl}{\tau'}$.
+where $\beta=1-\frac{dl}{\tau'}$ can be considered a location decay factor, and $w_{ij}'$ is the weight incorporating the scaling effect of $\frac{dl}{\tau'}$.
 When $u_i(l)$ exceeds a certain threshold $u_{th}$, the neuron emits a spike, resets its membrane potential to $u_{reset}$, and then accumulates $u_i(l)$ again at subsequent locations. $u_{th}$ and $u_{reset}$ of LLIF neurons can be different from those of TLIF neurons, while we set the same for simplicity.
-The location order is manually set and will be discussed in Section~\ref{alg}.
-Figure~\ref{neuronDynamics}(b) visualizes the spatial recurrent neuronal dynamics of a LLIF neuron.
+Figure~\ref{fig:dynamics3} of $\nu=l$ visualizes the spatial recurrent neuronal dynamics of an LLIF neuron $i$.
+To enable the dynamics of LLIF neurons, we still need to specify the location order like the LSRM neurons.
+In Section~\ref{Tactile-LLIF}, we will demonstrate how the LLIF neurons can be incorporated into the popular spike-based learning framework and further boost the performance of event-driven tactile learning.